-- We accept a maximum of 80 percent of the semester credits required for a degree, 75 percent for a certificate. - PCC will only evaluate credit for transfer on courses with a grade earned of C, P, S, or better. - You must earn at least 15 graded semester credits at PCC in your program area to receive a degree.
+- Forty-Five (45) credits is the maximum number of transfer credits that can be applied toward a degree.
+A minimum of 25 percent of the credits applied to a degree or certificate must be earned at Pueblo Community College. - PCC will only evaluate credit for transfer on courses with a grade earned of C, P, S, or better. - You must earn at least 15 graded semester credits at PCC in your program area to receive a degree.
 They cannot include transfer credits or credits earned for prior learning. - Your instructional department will evaluate your transfer credits to determine whether they meet department requirements for graduation. - Please note that some courses that are more than 10 years old may not be transferable.
 The department chair or dean of your program area will determine whether your transfer credits fall within acceptable time limits.
-Older credits may be evaluated by the appropriate department chair or dean and their decision will be final - We will accept credits you've earned in any Colorado state system community college, or any local district community/junior college which is in compliance with the State Board Policy on degree standards, as meeting degree or certificate requirements in comparable or equivalent programs at PCC. - The registrar will determine if PCC can accept credits from qualified degree-granting institutions.
+Older credits may be evaluated by the appropriate department chair or dean and their decision will be final. - We will accept credits you've earned in any Colorado state system community college, or any local district community/junior college which is in compliance with the State Board Policy on degree standards, as meeting degree or certificate requirements in comparable or equivalent programs at PCC. - The registrar will determine if PCC can accept credits from qualified degree-granting institutions.
 In most cases, these will be 100- and 200-level courses.
 If you wish to transfer 300- or 400-level credits to PCC, the records coordinator, your department chair and/or dean will decide how PCC will apply those credits. - If you are eligible for veterans' educational benefits, you must submit official transcripts from all colleges and universities previously attended or your benefits could be interrupted. - If we accept your transfer credits, we will post them to your academic record (transcript) after you enroll at PCC.
 You may review your results online by logging on to your myPCC Portal account. - The evaluation of previous college work must be completed prior to filing an Application for Graduation.
 You may appeal a transfer evaluation by contacting the Records Office. - If you do not enroll in classes, PCC will only hold your transcripts for one year. - Transfer credits will be awarded as governed by the Colorado Department of Higher Education and State Board policies and System President Procedures. - If you change your degree or major, you must contact the records office for a re-evaluation of your transcripts.